CodeJugalbandi/FunctionalProgramming/formats/1_ConversationStyle.md

-minimal talk form, more show, can do soliloquies (thinking aloud)
+minimal talk form, more show, can do soliloquies (thinking aloud), but dialogues are necessary.